-Both the MDA HBTSS and the SDA Tranche (LEO) tracking satellites will be part of the nation's Unified Overhead Persistent InfraRed (OPIR) enterprise architecture.
-As such, they will have inherent missile warning capabilities to supplement the dedicated missile detection Space Based InfraRed System (SBIRS) spacecraft in geosynchronous earth orbit (GEO) and High Earth Orbit.
-The missile warning and tracking data gathered in Low Earth Orbit, in turn, will be integrated with the DoD's nuclear command, control, and communications (NC3) network following certification in the NC3 Integrated Tactical Warning & Attack Assessment (ITWAA) system.132 Once integrated into the system later this decade, these satellites will work synergistically with SBIRS in support of the missile warning https://www.mitre.org/publications/project-stories/electromagneticpulse-the-dangerous-but-overlooked-threat.
+Both the MDA HBTSS and the SDA Tranche (LEO) tracking satellites will be part of the national security space sensor enterprise architecture.
+As such, they will have inherent missile warning capabilities to supplement the dedicated missile detection Space Based InfraRed System (SBIRS) spacecraft in geosynchronous earth orbit (GEO) and High The missile warning and tracking data Earth Orbit. gathered in LEO, in turn, will be integrated with the DoD's nuclear command, control and communications (NC3) network following certification in the NC3 Integrated Tactical Warning & Attack Assessment (ITWAA) system.
+Once integrated into the system later this decade, these satellites will work synergistically with SBIRS in support of the missile warning mission to enhance warning reliability, reducing, for example, the likelihood of false alarms, that might trigger the activation of the country's retaliatory nuclear strike forces.